Annie Steger Winston

 Annie Steger Winston (1862–1927) was an American writer from Virginia.
 She wrote novels, short stories, essays, plays, and critical pieces, contributing to prominent periodicals.
-Her dialect story, "Melinda’s Encumbrance", was favorably received and led to further literary opportunities.
+Her dialect story, "Melinda’s Encumbrance", was well received and led to other writing opportunities.
 Winston published two books, Memoirs of a Child (1903) and The Deeper Voice (1923), and was active in her state's literary community through the Virginia Writers' Club.

 Early life and education

-Annie Steger Winston was born at Richmond, Virginia, (Note: According to Whittle (Richmond Times-Dispatch, 1903), Annie was born in Amelia County, Virginia, but her infancy, as well as her childhood and subsequent life, were spent in Richmond.) on September 20, 1862.
+Annie Steger Winston was born at Richmond, Virginia, (Note: According to Whittle (Richmond Times-Dispatch, 1903), Annie was born in Amelia County, Virginia, while her infancy, as well as her childhood and subsequent life, were spent in Richmond.) on September 20, 1862.

 Her parents were Charles Henry and Annie ("Nannie") (Steger) Winston.
 Charles was a professor physics and astronomy at Richmond College.
 He was a descendant of Rev. Peter Fontaine, first rector of Westover Church Westover Parish, Charles City County, Virginia; of Richard Cocks, a three-time member of the House of Burgesses; and of Patrick Henry through his mother, a Miss Winston.
-Nanie was a daughter of Major John Steger, of Amelia County, Virginia, was of German descent, her great grandfather having emigrated to the U.S. from that country.
+Nanie was a daughter of Major John Steger, of Amelia County, Virginia, was of German descent, her great-grandfather having emigrated to the U.S. from that country.
 Annie's siblings included Kate, Daisy, Lula, charles, Peter, and Geddes.

 Winston attended the public schools of Richmond.
 Early on, finding school to be boring, she developed a skill for mental abstraction from its routine.
 The most that she realized from this experience was the ability to read.
-After leaving school, she took private lessons from three Richmond-area artists, Edward Virginius Valentine (sculptor), John Adams Elder (painter), and William Ludlow Sheppard (watercolorist).

 One of her earliest recollections was of sitting down with the book, History of the World, and resolving to read it through, thinking that by so doing, she could obtain all human knowledge.
 She began writing in rhyme as a child.

+After leaving school, she took private lessons from three Richmond-area artists, Edward Virginius Valentine (sculptor), John Adams Elder (painter), and William Ludlow Sheppard (watercolorist).